-There are a few potential side effects of tomato juice that you should consider before making it a major part of your diet, including cardiovascular risks, stomach upset and skin discoloration.
+There are a few potential side effects of tomato juice that you should consider before making it a major part of your diet, including cardiovascular risks, stomach upset, and skin discoloration.

 - Heart Health – Store-bought tomato juice can have high levels of sodium, but even tomato juice you make at home will have a measurable amount of this mineral.
 In responsible doses, sodium is critical to heart health, but in high quantities, it can cause high blood pressure and increase your risk of heart disease.
 If you are already suffering from high blood pressure, drink this juice in moderation.

 - Gastrointestinal Issues – Tomato juice is quite acidic, which isn’t bad in small quantities, but it can cause digestive discomfort, bloating, cramping and diarrhea when consumed in large quantities.
-Even 1 glass of tomato juice per day is beneficial for your health; there is no need to overdo it!

 - Skin Coloring – The reason that tomatoes have such a rich and inviting color is their high content of lycopene, but when consumed in large quantities, that color can also begin affecting your pigments!
 If you begin seeing an orange or red tinge to your skin, you should scale back your tomato juice consumption.